pkushal23/Automation-assignment/README.md

 Email Automation

 This project is part of Python Automation Intern - Assignment .
-This project contains scripts that generates messages from the dataset.
+This project contains scripts that generates messages based on joining of events from the dataset.